kyma-project/eventing-manager/docs/user/tutorials/evnt-05-send-legacy-events.md

 # Publish Legacy Events Using Kyma Eventing

-While the Eventing module still supports sending and receiving of legacy events, it's recommended to use [CloudEvents specification](https://cloudevents.io/) instead.

 <!-- I SUGGEST DELETING THIS TUTORIAL, IT ADDS LITTLE VALUE BEYOND STATING THAT LEGACY EVENTS ARE STILL SUPPORTED -->

+While the Eventing module still supports sending and receiving of legacy events, it's recommended to use [CloudEvents](https://cloudevents.io/) instead.

 ## Prerequisites